mccright/rand-notes/How-can-you-prepare-for-retirement.md

 Even if we needed or wanted to continue 'working' for income, many of us will suffer physical and/or cognative decline in ways that will make doing so impractical.
 Getting realistic and explicit about financing your retirement is a topic that is easy to neglect.
 Resist that path.

-Check the Social Security Administration's [Retirement Benefits Estimator](https://www.ssa.gov/benefits/retirement/estimator.html) to get an idea of what your *guaranteed* income stream may be -- or their [Quick Calculator](https://www.ssa.gov/OACT/quickcalc/) for an estimate.
-For most, it will not be enough and you will need to cobble together additional means of retirement support over the course of your working life.
+Check the Social Security Administration's [Retirement Benefits Estimator](https://www.ssa.gov/benefits/retirement/estimator.html) to get an idea of what your *guaranteed* income stream may be -- or use their [Quick Calculator](https://www.ssa.gov/OACT/quickcalc/) for an estimate.
+For most, it will not be enough to meet your wishes and you will need to cobble together additional means of retirement support over the course of your working life.

 How do you prepare for retirement?

 The literature seems to suggest that establishing and periodically grooming a plan with the assistance of a formal finanical advisor works best.
 Also, pick a target age for retirement to use in calculations that will test the viability of that plan over time.
+And start as early as you can so that *the magic of compounding* has enough time to come to your aid -- while remembering that:
+  * Future gains are not guaranteed -- this is true for all types of investing.
+Securities and markets go up AND they go down (*i.e., increase and decrease in value*).
+At any given point in time, historical patterns are not always useful as illustrations of future trends.
+This issue is especially true for shorter timelines.
+  * Measured risk may be an to your advantage in many contexts.
+Storing *investment* money in savings accounts -- or even worse, in your home -- is not a *safe* investment strategy because of the likelihood of loss to inflation.
+  * Your behaviors can exaggerate the influence of securities price/value changes.
+For example, selling at the bottom or buying at the peak prices can *lock in* losses.
+I have a little experience with both and have learned that for me well-trained, experienced and mature advice helps me make better decisions.
-And start as early as you can so that the magic of compounding has enough time to come to your aid.
-Because there are always jerks who want to take your money, finding a qualified and trustworthy financial advisor that is the right *fit* for you remains a bit of a challenge.
+  * Because there are always jerks and grifters who want to take your money, finding a qualified and trustworthy financial advisor that is the right *fit* for you remains a bit of a challenge.

 * See: "Ten Things to Consider Before You Make Investing Decisions." from the U.S. SEC’s Office of Investor Education and Advocacy [https://www.sec.gov/investor/pubs/tenthingstoconsider.htm](https://www.sec.gov/page/investor-section-landing)